Frequently Asked Questions

 • How does Reasonable Accommodation work?

 A request for reasonable accommodation is a statement that an employee needs a work-related adjustment or change for a reason related to a mental or physical disability.
-A request may be made orally or in writing by the employee or by someone on his or her behalf.
-Requests for accommodation will be responded to in a prompt, fair and efficient manner.
+A request may be made orally or in writing by the employee or by someone on their behalf.
+ADA accommodation requests will be responded to in a prompt, fair, and efficient manner.

 The employer and the employee should identify possible accommodations.
 In general, a reasonable accommodation is one that effectively enables an employee to perform the essential functions of the job.
 Reasonable accommodations may include, but are not limited to: